cslab-ntua/regale-nixos-compose/melissa-ear-oar/README.md

 nxc connect frontend
 su user1

-# Your g5k home is accessible so you ca do this step only once
+# Your g5k home is accessible so you can do this step only once
 cd /home/<you-g5k-user>/ && git clone git@gitlab.inria.fr:melissa/melissa-combined.git

 cd melissa-combined/examples/heat-pde-sa